 The state should close loopholes that allow teachers who have not met licensure requirements to continue teaching.
 This goal was reorganized in 2021.

-Emergency License(s) Availability: Wyoming grants an emergency authorization to applicants who:
+Emergency License(s) Availability: Wyoming grants an exception authorization to applicants who:

 Wyoming Professional Teacher Standards Board Exception Authorization http://wyomingptsb.com/licensure/exception-authorization/ Complete Requirements for Initial Licensure in Wyoming http://wyomingptsb.com/licensure/becoming-licensed/ Professional Teacher Standards Board Rule Chapter 5 https://rules.wyo.gov/ Proposed changes to PTSB Board Rule Chapter 5 https://rules.wyo.gov/Search.aspx?mode=2 COVID-19 Information: http://wyomingptsb.com/